 - I also have a strong interest in research in economics education, particularly with respect to data literacy, data analysis, R and more.

-- I am the co-author (with Sam Bowles and Duncan Foley) of a forthcoming intermediate microeconomics textbook Microeconomics: Competition, Conflict and Coordination.
+- I am the co-author (with Sam Bowles) of a forthcoming intermediate microeconomics textbook Microeconomics: Competition, Conflict and Coordination.

-- You can find a copy of my resume here.
+- You can find a copy of my curriculum vitae here.